 Greek Symbols and Special Characters:

 Greek symbols and special characters often undergo formatting changes and get corrupted or lost while preparing a manuscript for publication.
+Authors are advised to thoroughly check for these characters while submitting and later on during galley proof of their articles.

 List of Abbreviations (if any):